 You will have seen diamonds in all shapes and sizes.
 But not everyone knows about them.
-Here’s a guide to identifying these shapes.
+Here’s a guide to identifying these diamond shapes.

-The elongated round shaped diamond is called a ‘Marquise Cut’.
+The elongated round shaped diamond is called a ‘Marquise-Cut’.
 Its shape provides it with the largest surface area, giving the illusion of a larger diamond than its carat.

 Found more in numbers rather than solitaires, the radiant is a square cut with trimmed edges for a unique look.
-It is very vibrant and colourful shape.
+It is a very vibrant and colourful shape.